five classic new orleans cocktails for mardi gras

 The Pimm’s cup was brought across the Atlantic and made famous at The Napoleon House bar in the French Quarter in the late 1940s.
 Lore says that it was chosen for its refreshing nature and its low abv, so that folks who were drinking all day would have a better chance of staying afloat.
 Honestly, both of those traits make it seem like perfect for Vegas as well, and I’m sure I’ll revisit it this summer when I will be desperate for some cool air!
 I wonder if it will ever catch on on the strip?
 In New Orleans the Pimm’s cup is commonly prepared with one-part Pimm’s No. 1, three-parts lemonade, a splash of 7up and a cucumber garnish.

 The fun, fruit-filled nature of this cocktail means it can be adapted in endless ways.
-Throw some seasonal fruits and herbs in, or even get wild by mixing the Pimms no. 1 with another spirit like tequila, rum, or whiskey for more variety in your Pimm’s cup.To learn more about the Pimm’s Cup check out our cocktails in context post about it!
+Throw some seasonal fruits and herbs in, or even get wild by mixing the Pimms no. 1 with another spirit like tequila, rum, or whiskey for more variety in your Pimm’s cup.To learn more about the Pimm’s Cup check out my cocktails in context post about it!

 the glass